knormoyle/rp2040_si5351_wspr/README.md

 (v0.4_kbn dir).
 There are multiple BOM and CPL files for jlcpcb.com there.
 Contact me by email to find out which you should use if interested in building some at jlcpcb.com.
 Schematic and board png from jlcpcb are there also.
 The schematic has a buck/boost converter that's not used, some supercaps that are not used, an the LPFs on the si5351a clk0/clk1 have been changed in the bom/cpl files.
 But the schematic is pretty usable for understanding what's going on..
 There are some datasheets for parts there also.
 Alternatives and other things being investigated.

+I think the power consumption, at 3.6V, doesn't exceed 40mA during gps or rf or idle times.
+Gps is left on except when rf'ing, so theoretically a battery powered tracker could be more agressive at saving energy by using gps less.
+I try to slow turn-on stuff to minimize the effect of gps chip surge currents during cold gps reset (start of day). (not an issue I think with gps warm reset, the normal gps off->on transition with VBAT power)

 ## Costs
 I could post invoices from some recent orders from jlcpcb.com.
 Cheaper with jlcpcb.com discounts and larger quantities.
 But even quantity 5 (the minimum) is cheap.
 Shouldn't be more than $10-$12 a board. (no bmp280, atgm336n gps).
 Shipping costs are $20 if you want fast shipping, but only $1.52 !! if you are willing to wait a bit for Global Standard Direct Line shipping.
 No extra pico board needed.
 RP2040 is integrated.
 You only have solder gps antenna and hf antenna and power connections.
 Debug done with usb cable for power/data, and gps antenna and short HF antenna stubs.